CxSci/blockchain-gateway/docs/crash/draft-belchior-blockchain-gateway-recovery-04.md

 Finally, the gateway resumes the normal execution of ODAP.

-### 6.2 ODAP-2PC
+### 5.2 Recovery Procedure
 The previous section explained the general procedure that gateways follow upon crashing.
 In more detail, for each ODAP phase, we define the recovery procedure called ODAP-2PC:

-#### 6.2.1 Transfer  Initiation  Flow
+#### 5.2.1 Transfer  Initiation  Flow
-This phase of ODAP follows the Crash Recovery Model from Section 6.1.
+This phase of ODAP follows the Crash Recovery Model from Section 5.1.

-#### 6.2.2 Lock-Evidence  Flow
+#### 5.2.2 Lock-Evidence  Flow
-This phase of ODAP follows the Crash Recovery Model from Section 6.1.
+This phase of ODAP follows the Crash Recovery Model from Section 5.1.
 Note that, in this phase, distributed ledgers were changed by gateways.
 The crash gateways' recovery should take place in less than the timeout specified for the asset transfer.
 Otherwise, the rollback protocol present in the next section is applied.

-#### 6.2.3 Commitment Establishment  Flow
+#### 5.2.3 Commitment Establishment  Flow
-This phase of ODAP follows the Crash Recovery Model from Section 6.1 and extra steps because in the third phase, distributed gateways changed ledgers.
+This phase of ODAP follows the Crash Recovery Model from Section 5.1 and extra steps because in the third phase, distributed gateways changed ledgers.

 As transactions cannot be undone on blockchains, reverting a transaction includes issuing new transactions (with the contrary effect of the ones to be reverted).
 We use a rollback list [HERMES] to keep track of which transaction may be rolled back.
 The crash recovery protocol for the Commitment Establishment Flow is as follows (steps according to Figure 4 [HERMES]):